 Muslims will not unite except on the truth.
 The division that keeps us Muslims weak is because of our moral weakness, this in turn is because we do not challenge ourselves enough to follow the moral guidance of the Qur’an when we have left it in favour of another direction.

-Isis has now squarely established its reputation on the targetting of innocent civilians who are far away from any fighting.
+Isis has now squarely established its reputation on the targeting of innocent civilians who are far away from any fighting.
 It seems to them the more defiant they are of moral condemnation of others the better they think they behave.
 But they are only the extreme end of a spectrum which justifies wrongful killings in the name of Islam.
-Core established teachings across historic splits in the Muslim world endorse killings in contradiction to the Qur’an.
+Many traditional interpretations in the Muslim world also endorse killings in contradiction to the Qur’an.

 The Qur’an has much more to say about the principles of politics in Islam and I hope to expand on them more in future blog posts.